How to Use Cached Datasets in Lens Models Using Flash?¶

-To optimize data retrieval and enhance performance, you can use the datasets cached by Flash to construct Lens logical tables.
-This strategic caching minimizes the amount of data queried, making operations more efficient.
-By storing logical tables of frequently accessed or queried Lenses in Flash, you avoid repeatedly accessing the source and scanning large datasets.
-This enables faster performance with responses delivered in seconds.
+To optimize data retrieval and enhance performance, cached datasets in Flash can be leveraged to construct Lens logical tables.
+This strategy minimizes data querying from the source by storing frequently accessed or queried Lenses in Flash, which avoids repeated source access and scanning of large datasets.
+As a result, queries can be processed faster, delivering responses in seconds.

-Consider the following criteria to determine if the logical tables of a Lens need to be cached in Flash:
+Consider the following criteria to determine if the logical tables of a Lens should be cached in Flash:

-• Complexity of the SQL View: Look for SQL that involves complex operations such as aggregate functions, multiple joins, and subqueries.
-These indicate potentially resource-intensive queries.
+- Complexity of the SQL View: Caching is beneficial for SQL operations involving complex aggregate functions, multiple joins, and subqueries, which may result in resource-intensive queries.

-• Source Optimization: If the source system struggles to handle complex queries efficiently, evidenced by prolonged query execution times or frequent timeouts, storing the table in Flash could significantly enhance performance.
+- Source Optimization: If the source system experiences prolonged query execution times or frequent timeouts, caching in Flash can improve overall performance.

 source: